ProgrammerJaid/BackEndLogin/README.md

 Login Api integrated with spring security and uses Java Mail Service.
 Simply sends an email with link to activate account and the link expires in 15 mins.
+This is a project in testing so it has hibernate ddl property as create.

 The applications has many rest api, as follows: